ArthurSrz/open_speed/README.md

 2. the “long-runner” who open more and more data, slowly but regulargly
 3. the "down-slopper" who open less and less data accross the years.

+## Result

+⚠️ The plot is a just a first work-in-progress graph !
+Code, DataComputation are to be revised by others.